shreyakoley020102/shreyakoley020102/README.md

 ## Just another coder nerd here!

 - 🔭 I’m currently working to improve my skills
-- 🌱 I’m currently learning: Web Development (BAckend)
+- 🌱 I’m currently learning: Web Development (Backend)
 - :computer: Just few months back completed my job for being a TA in Coding Ninjas!
 - 🤔 I’m looking for help in Web Development!
 Seems like I'm trapped
 - 💬 Can have a long conversation on Marvel or Cricket!